baldand/py-metal-compute/examples/metalize/README.md

 # Metalize

-Metalize is a library for python on macOS that lets you run simple python functions code very quickly on your GPU
+Metalize is a library for python on macOS that lets you run simple python functions very quickly on your GPU

 ## Simple example